 Cycling is a popular activity in Southland engaged in by 29% of the region’s population - a higher participation rate than the national average of 24.8% for New Zealand.

 In response to growing interest in recreational, commuting and cycle tourism, there has been region-wide consultation over the last year to develop a vision and strategy for cycling in Southland.
-Venture Southland has facilitated this process at the request of Councils and has contributed to the development of a draft Southland Cycling Strategy.
+Venture Southland has facilitated this process at the request of Councils and has contributed to the development of the Southland Cycling Strategy.

 The strategy aims to develop improved cycling opportunities that benefit Southland communities